endrollex/imm_blender_export/README.md

 Export Limits:
 --------------
-* Exporting mesh objects must have UV map.
+* Target mesh objects must have calculated UV.
-* Exported data is object's local, not world space, all world transform should be zero and no scale.
+* Exported data position is object's local, not world space, all world transform should be zero and no scale.
 * Only export skeletal animation data, not include physics simulation, shape keys.
-* If have two armatrues, only the first visible armature will be exported. (animation export situation)
+* If have two armatrues, only the first visible armature will be exported.
+* Armature preserve volume may be not supported, it uses dual quaternion skinning, however the method of Frank Luna's DX11 book is only linear blend skinning.

 How to Use:
 -----------